fihirwe/Reading_API/README.md

 - Ihirwe Jean Felicien

 # Feedback:
-For any feed back send me and email at ifelicie@andrew.cmu.edu
+For any feed back shoot me and email at ifelicie@andrew.cmu.edu